P4ZD4N/wiktor-chudy/articles/the-most-crucial-element-of-plan-is-planning-for-its-failure.md

 ## Why planning for failure matters?

-We can of course do our best to maximize chances for our success, but not everything dependens on us.
-For this reason we should always leave margin of safety which can be understood in different ways depending on specific case - extra cash, more time, buffer of energy.
+We can of course do our best to maximize chances for our success, but not everything depends on us.
+For this reason we should always leave margin of safety which can be understood in different way depending on specific case - extra cash, more time, buffer of energy.
 Without it, even the smartest strategy can fail.
 It protects us from surprises when the unexpected happens.

 Think of successful companies - what sets them apart is not just their ambition, but their ability to survive long enough for that ambition to come true.
 They can survive in unexpected situations - whether that is economic crisis, failed product launch or sudden expenses - because they included safety mechanisms in their plans.
 The same principle can be applied by any person or company.